jmascia/KLCPopup/README.md

 ### Creating a Popup

-Create a popup for displaying a UIView using the default layouts, animations, and behaviors (similar to a UIAlertView):
+Create a popup for displaying a UIView using default animations and behaviors (similar to a UIAlertView):

 	+ (KLCPopup*)popupWithContentView:(UIView*)contentView;

-Or create a popup with custom layouts, animations, and behaviors.
+Or create a popup with custom animations and behaviors.
 Customizations can also be accessed via properties on the popup instance:

 	+ (KLCPopup*)popupWithContentView:(UIView*)contentView
-					 horizontalLayout:(KLCPopupHorizontalLayout)horizontalLayout
-					   verticalLayout:(KLCPopupVerticalLayout)verticalLayout
 							 showType:(KLCPopupShowType)showType
 						  dismissType:(KLCPopupDismissType)dismissType
 							 maskType:(KLCPopupMaskType)maskType